 Glad you’re feeling better, Marg!
 You’re a special person.

-tirnaaisling over 14 years ago
+tirnaaisling almost 15 years ago

 Based on that poem Dad should either start believing in Hobbes or start believing his son is an intellectual prodigy.
 Some how I think from his point of view believing in Hobbes might be easier ;)